al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis-introduction.md

 Latest big trend, on the start of 2013 is probabilistic programming, also called model-based machine learning: http://probabilistic-programming.org/wiki/Home

 Nice video explaining: http://radar.oreilly.com/2013/04/probabilistic-programming.html

-## Examples

-### How to test a change has caused impacted ?
-Best is to have it as an AB test, so can compare side by side (excluding potencial other factors), and run a hypothesis test, for improved confidence.